Texas Solar Roundup

 San Antonio Is the No. 1 City in Texas for Solar Energy Production

-Next on the Texas solar roundup is the Alamo City.
-In May, Environment Texas recognized San Antonio as a “shining city” for the seventh year in a row.
+The Alamo City is next in the Texas solar roundup.
+In May, Environment Texas recognized San Antonio as a “shining city” for the seventh year running.
 The city achieved its highest ranking so far as the fifth-largest solar city in the U.S. and the largest in Texas.

 San Antonio can attribute its success to the nearly 67.6 megawatts of solar capacity it’s installed within the past year.
-That’s a 36% increase over 2019, while U.S. capacity grew by 23%.
+That’s a 36% increase over 2019, while U.S. capacity grew by 23% overall.

 Austin Is the No. 1 City in the U.S. for Solar Power per Capita